Book review: Chief Communications Officers at Work

 Chief Communications Officers at Work offers mid-career practitioners concrete examples of what senior leadership in communication management looks like and gives executives a clearer picture of the strategic value the role can deliver.

 Its greater contribution is as a snapshot of practice at a pivotal moment.
-The questions running through these interviews (proving value, building trust, balancing data with intuition) are signs of a discipline asking the right questions.
+The questions running through these interviews (proving value, building trust, and balancing data with intuition) are signs of a discipline asking the right questions.

 Chief Communications Officers at Work